paweljakubas/j-random-matrices/chapters/algebra.md

 1 1000 1 100 100 1 1 1000 1000 100
 ```

 These were *random sampling with replacement*.
-If we want to pick *without replacement* we can use `?` with
+If we want to pick a sequence of elements from a given domain *without replacement* we can use `?` with
 the remark that the number of picked numbers cannot exceed the cardinality of the domain:
 ```
    domain=: 1 10 100 1000